alicortes/Spectral_Analysis/README.md

 # Spectral_Analysis
-This project contains code and an example (inputs and outputs) to compute spectra of temperature at different depths.
+This project contains code and an example (inputs and outputs) to compute Power Spectral Density (PSD) of temperature at different depths.